Read Time: 5 Minutes

 For centuries, people have contemplated the connection between the mind and body; the interplay is deep-rooted and complex, calling into question whether different mental states can positively or negatively affect biological functioning.
-In recent years, research has suggested that emotions like stress and worry, when they persist long-term, may contribute to imbalance in the body and increase risk for diseases ranging from asthma to cancer to heart disease.1,2
+In recent years, research has suggested that emotions like stress and worry, when they persist long-term, may contribute to imbalance in the body and increase risk for diseases ranging from depression to asthma, cancer, and heart disease.1,2,3

-In the following video, IFM educator Robert Rountree, MD, describes how high levels of stress may change immune function and alter the progression of chronic illness.
+In the following video, IFM educator Robert Rountree, MD, describes how high levels of stress may alter immune function and change the progression of chronic illness.

-In a large study published in JAMA in 2018, scientists found evidence that stress-related disorders are significantly associated with subsequent autoimmune disease.12 Researchers evaluated over 100,000 people diagnosed with stress-related disorders and compared their tendency to develop autoimmune disease at least one year later with 126,000 of their siblings and with another million people who did not have stress-related disorders.
-Study results indicated that:12
+In a large study published in JAMA in 2018, scientists found evidence that stress-related disorders are significantly associated with subsequent autoimmune disease.14 Researchers evaluated over 100,000 people diagnosed with stress-related disorders and compared their tendency to develop autoimmune disease at least one year later with 126,000 of their siblings and with another million people who did not have stress-related disorders.
+Study results indicated that:14